open-education-hub/web-security/sql-injection/README.md

 A Second Order Injection is the same as a traditional injection attack but the payload is already stored in the database intentionally placed so that it can be triggered in another area of code.

-Let’s look at an example and see how easy it to exploit this vulnerability.
+Let’s look at an example and see how easy it is to exploit this vulnerability.
 This is a form of registration that uses parameterization, meaning that a vicious input will not affect the database.

 ```php